lilyball/Tomorrowland/README.md

 ## Version History

+### Development

+- Suppress a warning from the Swift 5.1 compiler about code that the Swift 5.0 compiler requires.

 ### v1.0.0

 - Fix a rather serious bug where `PromiseInvalidationToken`s would not deinit as long as any promise whose callback was tied to the token was still unresolved.